 Dr. Geke van Dijk is co-founder and Strategy Director of STBY in London and Amsterdam.
 STBY is specialised in design research for service innovation, and works for international clients in industry and public sector.
 Geke has a background in ethnographic research, user-centered design and services marketing.
 Since founding STBY in 2003, she has been one of the early pioneers in the field of Service Design.
 Geke regularly publishes and presents papers on Service Design and Design Research.
 She is the initiator and chair of the Service Design Network Netherlands, and an active member of the international Service Design Network.
 She is also a co-founder and active member of the REACH Network for Global Design Research.

-Klaas Jan Wierda works as a solutions developer for Océ-Technologies R&D in Venlo.
+Klaas Jan Wierda works as information analyst for Isala, one of the biggest hospitals in the Netherlands.
 Trained in applied physics and cultural anthropology, he worked in various innovative projects on developing new products and services.
 Klaas Jan is really into understanding and applying innovation processes, trying to turn innovative concepts into reality.